tmasch/bpf_be/documentation/Iconobase - Classes.md

 The attributes given on the Edge are the standard attributes for everything connected to iconography.
 Since they go in directions, one could also write them onto the arrows.

+The attribute copy_variants determines if any variants (i.e., Criteria and Options) linked to the Person record should be made available in this Iconography record.

 **Edge between Person and Option (EdgePersonOption)**